 Sit in an upright position during and after meals.

-Ask your doctor about any special diets that may help, such as liquid diets.
+Ask your provider about any special diets that may help, such as liquid diets.

-If you have difficulty swallowing solid foods, you can use a blender to purée them.
+If you have trouble swallowing solid foods, you can use a blender to mash or purée them.

 Thicken liquids with milk, juice, broth, gravy, or starch to make swallowing easier.

-Your doctor may recommend that you have an evaluation or sessions with a speech or occupational therapist.
+Your healthcare provider may recommend that you have an evaluation or sessions with a speech or occupational therapist.
 These specialists in dysphagia may give you exercises and instructions to help you eat safely.